johnhany/awesome-list/README.md

 * [Wily](https://github.com/tonybaloney/wily) - A Python application for tracking, reporting on timing and complexity in Python code.

 * [Radon](https://github.com/rubik/radon) - Various code metrics for Python code.

+* [ps_mem](https://github.com/pixelb/ps_mem) - A utility to accurately report the in core memory usage for a program.

+### For C++/C

+* [x64dbg](https://github.com/x64dbg/x64dbg) - An open-source x64/x32 debugger for windows.

+* [ORBIT](https://github.com/google/orbit) - A standalone C/C++ profiler for Windows and Linux.

+* [BCC](https://github.com/iovisor/bcc) - Tools for BPF-based Linux IO analysis, networking, monitoring, and more.

+* [osquery](https://github.com/osquery/osquery) - SQL powered operating system instrumentation, monitoring, and analytics.

+* [Tracy](https://github.com/wolfpld/tracy) - A real time, nanosecond resolution, remote telemetry, hybrid frame and sampling profiler for games and other applications.

+* [Coz](https://github.com/plasma-umass/coz) - Finding Code that Counts with Causal Profiling.

+* [timemory](https://github.com/NERSC/timemory) - Modular C++ Toolkit for Performance Analysis and Logging.
+Profiling API and Tools for C, C++, CUDA, Fortran, and Python.

+### For Go

+* [gops](https://github.com/google/gops) - A tool to list and diagnose Go processes currently running on your system.

+* [pprof](https://github.com/google/pprof) - A tool for visualization and analysis of profiling data.

+* [JD-GUI](https://github.com/java-decompiler/jd-gui) **(not actively updated)** - A standalone Java Decompiler GUI.

 ## Data Management & Processing